Xbox Bowling For Seniors? Visit Your Local Library

 Some of the programs — virtual bowling, for instance — don't strike people as part of a library's mission.
 Nick Higgins, director of outreach for the Brooklyn Public Library, sees it differently.

 "A good library reflects the needs of its particular community," he says.
-"Our older adult community is growing rapidly ...
+"Our older adult community is growing rapidly. ...
 They're starting to exhibit some mobility issues.
 They're looking for opportunities other than movie night, something active and social.
 And the public library is a perfect space for that to happen."

 At Brooklyn's libraries, there are now twice as many Xbox bowling teams for seniors as there were last year.